-Historically, median survival only reached 6 to 8 months, with an estimated 5-year survival of less than 5% [98].
-The incidence of pulmonary metastases in patients diagnosed with melanoma ranges between 30% and 40%.
-The most common first visceral metastatic site for melanoma in large series is the lung [99].
-In an analysis of 1,158 patients harboring melanoma metastases in visceral sites, those with only lung metastases had improved survival compared with other visceral sites [100].
-Systemic therapy remains the mainstay for treatment in stage IV disease, but conventional chemotherapy and interleukin 2 have been toxic and disappointing.
-Historical data published in 1998 from the IRLM suggested PM for advanced-stage melanoma had the worst outcome compared with germ cell tumors, epithelial tumors, and sarcoma [6].
-The probability of melanoma relapse in this surgical series (n = 328) was 64%, where 73% of relapses involved extrathoracic organs.
-Despite historical reports of poor prognosis for advanced melanoma, immune check-point inhibitors have greatly affected survival since 2011, where subgroups of patients can achieve 2-year survival of 60% [101].
-In a contemporary analysis of 441 patients with stage IV melanoma from 2011 to 2014, the best overall survival was observed in patients treated with metastasectomy as the primary treatment with R0 intent [102].
+Metastatic disease after initial treatment of malignant melanoma is found in approximately 30% of patients.
+Historically, median survival only reached 6-8 months with an estimated 5year survival < 5%.
+[98] The incidence of pulmonary metastases in patients diagnosed with melanoma ranges between 30-40%.
+The most common first visceral metastatic site for melanoma in large series is lung.
+[98] In an analysis of 1,158 patients harboring melanoma metastases in visceral sites, those with only lung metastases had improved survival compared to other visceral sites.
+[100] Systemic therapy remains the mainstay for treatment in stage IV disease but conventional chemotherapy and interleukin 2 have been toxic and disappointing.
+Historical data published in 1998 from the IRLM suggested PM for advanced stage melanoma had the worst outcome compared to germ cell tumors, epithelial tumors, and sarcoma.
+[6] The probability of melanoma relapse in this surgical series (n=328) was 64%, where 73% of relapses involved extrathoracic organs.
+Despite historical reports of poor prognosis for advanced melanoma, immune check-point inhibitors have greatly impacted survival since 2011 where subgroups of patients can achieve 60% 2-year survival.
+[101] In an contemporary analysis of 441 patients with stage IV melanoma from 2011-2014, the best overall survival was observed in patients treated with metastasectomy as primary treatment with R0 intent.
+[102]

-Favorable outcomes resulting from surgical resection of distant melanoma metastases in selected patients have been demonstrated in surgical series dating back to the 1990s [16, 103, 104].
-Several studies investigated the role of PM in advanced melanoma, reporting 5-year survival rates of approximately 40% in highly selected patients with median follow-up of 18 to 55 months [105, 106].
-Independent prognostic variables for improved overall survival in these series included tumor doubling time exceeding 60 days, tumor size of less than 2 cm, number of lung metastases (\leq 1), complete resection, and the absence of extrapulmonary disease.
-Patients with multiple pulmonary metastases (>5) and no extrapulmonary disease were still able to achieve a 5-year survival of 19% [105].
-In 1,720 patients with pulmonary metastases from melanoma, 318 patients underwent PM.
-The greatest benefit of metastasectomy in the surgically treated patients was observed in patients who presented with a DFI of more than 5 years and harbored no extrathoracic disease.

-Complete resection was accomplished in 249 (78%) of these patients [107].
+Favorable outcomes resulting from surgical resection of distant melanoma metastases in selected patients have been demonstrated in surgical series dating back to the 1990's.
+[16, 103, 104] Several studies investigated the role of PM in advanced melanoma reporting 5-year survival rates of ~ 40% in highly selected patients with median follow-up of 18-55 months.
+[106, 106] Independent prognostic variables for improved overall survival in these series included: tumor doubling time > 60 days, tumor size < 2cm, number of lung metastases (≤1), complete resection and the absence of extrapulmonary disease.
+Patients with multiple pulmonary metastases (>5) and no extrapulmonary disease were still able to achieve a 19% 5-year survival.
+[105] In 1720 patients with pulmonary metastases from melanoma, PM was performed on 318 patients.
+The greatest benefit of metastasectomy in the surgically treated patients was observed in patients who presented with a DFI of > 5 years and harbored no extrathoracic disease.
+Complete resection was accomplished in 249 (78%) of these patients.
+[107]